markpolyak/discord-actions-log-bot/README.md

 Required: setting up bot.

 1. In settings you should set variable MIN_TIME_ATTENDANCE - integer in minutes.
 This variable can help to understand - was the person at the lecture enough time - if not, then we left him, but he will be set in result file in format txt
 2. You should create new sheet in Google sheet, if you don't have now.
-And save id of this sheet in GOOGLE_SPREADDHEET_ID in googleSheetSettings.py.
+And save id of this sheet in GOOGLE_SPREADHEET_ID in googleSheetSettings.py.
 <i>Condition of the structure:</i>
    + all FIO should be in one column
    + all dates should be in one row